If you’ve ever visited Amazon.com, you’re probably familiar with these phrases:

 Upselling live sessions and group coaching calls

 The process for upselling live sessions is very similar to the process of creating a regular video course.
-The difference is that you will embed a live stream into a lecture (e.g platforms such as YouTube Live, LiveStream, Ustream, etc).
+The difference is that you will embed a live stream into a lesson (e.g platforms such as YouTube Live, LiveStream, Ustream, etc).

-1. Create a course; use the first lecture to write a description of the live session and the date when it will happen.
+1. Create a course; use the first lesson to write a description of the live session and the date when it will happen.
 This way, any new students enrolled in this course will get that information immediately.

 3. Use your email service provider or Teachable’s built-in email feature to send reminders to students enrolled in this course.
 (Note: it’s common practice to stage these reminders at 1 day, 4 hours, 1 hour, and 5 minutes prior to the start of the live session.)